General Travel Conditions

 Scope of these General Terms of Travel and your contracting party

-These terms and conditions do not apply if the traveler raises legal action against the tour operator in a court outside Germany, Austria, or Switzerland; then the English terms and conditions ("Travel Agreement") apply in accordance with their use in the United States.
+These terms and conditions do not apply if the Traveler raises legal action of whatsoever kind against the Tour Operator in a court outside the Netherlands; in any kind of action outside this court the English language terms and conditions of the Cruise Contract in accordance with their use in the United States of America shall apply and prevail.

-The following terms and conditions apply in addition to Sec.
-651a - y BGB (German Civil Code) and Articles 250 and 252 EGBGB (German Introductory Act to the Civil Code).
-The term "customer" below refers to our contractual partner and "travelers" to those persons who actually travel.
+The following terms and conditions apply in addition to Art.
+7:500-513d of the Dutch Civil Code (“DCC”).
+The term "Customer" below refers to the Tour Operator’s contractual partner and "Travelers" to those persons who actually travel.

 The Customer assures that the Travelers are fit to travel.
 The Tour Operator has the right to request a medical certificate about the ability of the Travelers to travel from the Customer and the Travelers.